 All jokes aside, the kids love this ride.
 Star Wars Galaxy’s Edge is an instant with everyone that steps foot into the land.
 Rider swap and Single Rider is also available if your little one backs out.

 Jedi Training: Trials Of The Temple (Ages 4 To 12)

 Your toddler will not be able to participate in this since the minimum age is four, but it still is fun to watch…for a little while.
 If you are unaware, the Training Academy is an interactive show where the basic story is that several new Jedi (young park guests) are trained in basic combat.
 The training is interrupted by Darth Vader, and then the kids take turns battling the Sith Lord.

 Find out how to bring your kids to Jedi Training.

 Beauty And The Beast – Live On Stage

 The long-running Beauty and the Beast show combines a shortened (but complete) retelling of the story with all of the major musical numbers, with tons of characters and good set decoration.
-The theater affords a clear field of vision from almost every seat.
-Best of all, a canopy protects the audience from the Florida sun (or rain), but the theater still gets mighty hot in the summer.
+The theatre affords a clear field of vision from almost every seat.
+Best of all, a canopy protects the audience from the Florida sun (or rain), but the theatre still gets mighty hot in the summer.

 Voyage Of The Little Mermaid